CS540-22/projectPitches/unity-vrchat-developer-suite.md

 I am: Bryce Bible - Unity, C#/C++/C/Python/JS/PHP bbible3@vols.utk.edu

+Additional project members:
+Damian Seals

+Still looking for 1-2 more members.

 I have discussed this with a couple of individuals.
 If you have interest in or experience with any of the above topics, please reach out!